 Cynics suggested that the mogul hoped to avoid the personality clashes which soured his grand design for The Monkees by ensuring that this group consisted only of animated drawings.

-The Archies' field of musical endeavour was 'Bubblegum' - A term coined by two New York record producers, Jerry Kasenetz and Jeff Katz (owners of Super-K Records).
+The Archies’ field of musical endeavour was ‘Bubblegum’ – A term coined by two New York record producers, Jerry Kasenetz and Jeff Katz (pictured below), the owners of Super-K Records.

 Kasenetz and Katz saw a gap in the market for uncomplicated danceable pop with simple lyrics – a complete reaction to the progressive and psychedelic rock scenes.
 The hit they wrote for Ohio Express, Yummy Yummy Yummy – featuring the lyric “Yummy yummy yummy, I got love in my tummy” – was not untypical.

-The group only ever played live once, at a charity event at St Theresa's Church in Kennilworth, New Jersey, with Dante and Donna Marie performing Sugar, Sugar and Who's Your Baby?
+The group only ever played live once, at a charity event at St Theresa’s Church in Kenilworth, New Jersey, with Dante and Donna Marie performing Sugar, Sugar and Who’s Your Baby?